ktmeaton/ncov-recombinant/docs/notes/Notes_ToDo.md

 ## Priority

-1. Use the build merge logic from usher.
-1. Add Vani to credits (see Taxonium).
+1. Add Vani to credits (see allcontributors).

 ## Misc